 If you have a fear of snakes, this snake is blind but that probably won’t change your opinion about snakes.
 It is found in the Amazon river and has several nicknames due to its resemblance to a certain male appendage.

 11) Red-Lipped Batfish

-Unlike other fish, the red-lipped batfish actually uses its fins to walk on the ocean floor.
+Unlike other fish and weird animals, the red-lipped batfish actually uses its fins to walk on the ocean floor.
 I wonder if the invention of lip gloss was inspired by the red-lipped batfish.

 12) The Blue Parrotfish

 The blue parrotfish always appears like it is smiling for the camera, doesn’t it?
 This happy looking fish also likes to eat and spends 80% of its time looking for food.

 While this lowland streaked tenrec looks cute, I wouldn’t pet it anytime soon because of those large quills covering most of its body.
 It can be found in Madagascar, Africa, and its diet mainly consists of earthworms.